rembertmagri/web_api/README.md

 ## Conclusion

-This project demonstrated the differences when using MVC only to develop the presentation layer of a web application and when using some of the most popular javascript libraries, such as jQuery with Datatables and AngularJS.
+This project demonstrated the usage of Web API and MVC working together as the Presentation layer of a multi-layered solution that was composed of a WCF service layer, a business layer and a Entity Framework based data access layer.
 Additionally, some of the most common practices used in software development departments today were showcased, such as unit tests and dependency injection.